 - the padded foot might not provide a secure fit on slippery surfaces

-- comparing to a fixed (mounted) device it’s usually easier to bypass for an intruder (so do not use it in itself on an entry door)
+- compared to a fixed (mounted) device it’s usually easier to bypass for an intruder (so do not use it in itself on an entry door)

 5. Portable Door Lock: A Quick and Simple Solution to Make A Door More Secure